 Later in the evening, Oliver had arranged to take us out for dinner at a village about 5 miles from the city.
 It's a nice family owned restaurant tucked away in a rural area at Bardonnex near the border of France.
 Oliver knows the proprietor very well.
 The service is very personal and food is excellent.
 This is our last dinner and this is the best dinner that we had all week long.
 We simply love this village restaurant for it's charm, delicious food and fantastic cool weather for al fresco dining.

 Restaurant G. Babel in rural Bardonnex.
+The back courtyard of the restaurant.

 Taking a peek inside this quaint restaurant.